 When Disney announced the reopening of Disney World one of the key pieces discussed was hotel reservations and park tickets.
 At this time Disney has paused the making of new hotel reservations (outside of Disney Vacation Club) and selling of new park tickets.
 Additionally, guests are not able to modify a reservation, unless the reservation is between now and June 21st.
 Guests can call Guest Services (407) 934-7639 to modify their reservation.
 If a guest chooses to modify their reservation they can only book at Disney Vacation Club Deluxe Villas or the Fort Wilderness Cabins, and a difference in cost may need to be paid.

 If a guest takes no action prior to June 21, 2020, their reservation will be automatically canceled and refunded.
-All reservations after June 21, 2020 can be canceled at a guest’s requests and refunded.
+All reservations after June 21, 2020, can be canceled at a guest’s request and refunded.

 Disney has not announced when the booking of hotel rooms or purchasing of new park tickets will reopen for 2020.
 They have stated they are attending to current reservations.
 Disney has announced the following special event tickets for Mickey’s Not So Scary Halloween Party, has been canceled, guests who purchased tickets will receive a refund.